View FREE Lessons!

 Definition of Legal Tender:

-is money that has been declared by the government as a valid means of payment of debt and taxes.
+is money that has been declared by the government as a valid means of payment for debts and taxes.

 Legal tender is money, but not all money is legal tender.
 For example, a creditor must accept five $20 bills to pay a $100 debt, but the creditor could refuse to accept a $100 check.
 The bills are legal tender and must be accepted by the government or creditor.
 Checks are also money, but creditors are not required to accept them.
 In this case, checks meet all of the requirements of money.
 They are a medium of exchange accepted by most parties.
 It is a store of value and a measurable value.
 However, it is up to the discretion of the vendor and not a law to accept checks.